danielaaaag9/D/README.md

 * There's an initial Python port of that project, [LevPasha/Instagram-API-python](https://github.com/LevPasha/Instagram-API-python).
 It doesn't have a complete set of end-points, and changes to the PHP version may take time to be reflected here.

-* This is a fork of that project, in an attempt to make it more robust (exceptions, logging), cleaner (iterators, simplifying interfaces), and compliant with coding standards.
-Changes to the other port version may take time to be reflected here.
+* This is a fork of that project.
+This is an attempt to improve it in several areas including:

+    * Robustness
+      * Errors are handled with exceptions, not return codes.
+      * Runtime issues are reported with logging, rather than print statements.
+    * Cleanliness
+      * Interfaces are simplified.
+      * Introduction of iterators to make accessing lists more pythonic.
+      * More compliant with coding standards.
+      * Examples have been fleshed out, and are eaier to run.
+    * Some limited extensions to functionality.
+      * Support for Two Factor Authentication has been added.

-   * There are already some breaking changes, and are likely to be more, but clients of Lev Pasha's project will find the changes required to use this library are minor.
+  To achieve these improvements, sacrifices have been made in backwards compatibility.
+There have been several breaking changes to the API.
+There may be more.
+However, clients of Lev Pasha's project will find the changes required to use this library are minor.

+  It is acknowledged that unit-testing remains deficient.

+  Note: Changes to the other port version may take time to be reflected here.
 As a result, please be aware that this project will always be behind and incomplete when it comes to Instagram's new features.

 ### Installation Instructions